bygui86/spring-devtools-docker/README.md

 3. Change (comment/uncomment lines) greeting in `GenericController` without stopping application

-4. Wait a bit for IntelliJ IDEA to rebuild and Spring DevTools to reload the application
+4. Rebuild the application in IntelliJ IDEA and wait for Spring DevTools to automatically reload the application without restarting the JVM or else

 5. Test the application greeting again